imbforge/DistancePlotter/README.md

 - a matrix of all vs. all will be shown and can be downloaded as csv (comma separated file)

 ## ToDo ##
-- (done) influence the order of experiments shown
-- (done) influence experiment color
-- (done) second factor selection should sport "=" as well
-- (done) second factor selection may also be written as free text to enter custom combination of factors
-- (done) or add second criteria as "add" button and produce a selection list
-- (done) statistics to identify significantly different distributions (Mann-Whitney-U test)
-- (done) [as a separate file] print filter criteria and plotting command line, if plot is saved to file for more facile reproduction
-- (done) density should call coord_cartesian
-- (done) put IMB logo
-- (done) add plotting option categorized dot plot (similar to box plot, but points instead of boxes) [ geom_jitter ]
 - add sanity checks for input files